 Value of Team Work

-Effective communication between Command leadership (Sailor, Command LIMDU Coordinator, CCC, LCPOs), MTF stakeholders (Medical Board/Patient Admin Dept, physician) and servicing PSD/Personnel Office (LIMDU Coordinator is imperative!
+Effective communication between Command leadership (Sailor, Command Deployability (formerly known as LIMDU) Coordinator, CCC, LCPOs), MTF stakeholders (Medical Board/Patient Admin Dept, physician) and servicing PERSUPP DET/Personnel Office Deployability Coordinator is imperative!
 All hands working together will ensure a timely return to the Sailor being returned to medically unrestricted duty.
-Sailors on LIMDU personnel MUST be monitored.
+Sailors on LIMDU MUST be monitored.

 LIMITED DUTY DESCRIPTIONS